-Return the signed sheet to your child's homeroom teacher by September 15, 2017.
+Return the signed sheet to your child's homeroom teacher by September 14, 2018.

-As the parent/guardian of the student listed below, I have reviewed and discussed the Brandywine School District Code of Conduct with my child.
-We understand the Code and the Board Policies it referenced apply to ALL students at ALL times on ALL Brandywine School District property, including ALL school buildings, in all school vehicles, while using District technology devised, and at all school-related or Board sponsored activities including, but not limited to, school field trips and school sponsored sporting events, whether held on school property or at locations off school property.
+my child.
+We understand the Code and t District property, including ALL school buil ed below, I have reviewed and discussed the Brandywine School District Code of Conduct wit ne Board Policies it referenced apply to ALL students at ALL times on ALL Brandywine School dings, in all school vehicles, while using District technology devised, and at all school-related on not limited to, school field trips and school sponsored sporting events, whether held on schooly.

-By signing below, I am confirming that I have received and reviewed the Brandywine School District Student Code of Conduct with my child.
-I will make every effort to:
+By signing below, I am confirming that I he child.
+I will make every effort to: nave received and reviewed the Brandywine School District Student Code of Conduct with m

-- Ensure that my child abides by the Code of Conduct and Brandywine School Districts Acceptable Use Agreement; - Ensure that my child attends regularly, and - Provide acceptable written documentation for the reasons for any absences.
+Ensure that my child abides by the Code Ensure that my child attends regularly, Provide acceptable written documentate

 Student's Name:

 School

 Grade

 Parent/Guardian's Name

 (Student's Signature) (Date)

 (Parent/Guardian Signature) (Date)

-Return the signed sheet to your child's homeroom teacher by September 15, 2017.
+Return the signed sheet to your child's homeroom teacher by September 14, 2018.